 "I found these children on my way to Ngouboua," Ahmadou tells me.
 "I saw so many lost children.
 I took seven of them with me, but four of them were seen by their parents along the way."

-When Boko Haram fighters attacked her island village of Kaukiri, they opened fire before Ahmadou could finish telling her neighbours that armed men had furtively snuck into town.
+When Boko Haram fighters attacked her island village of Kaukiri, they opened fire before Ahmadou could finish telling her neighbors that armed men had furtively snuck into town.
 She fled immediately, but lost track of her two daughters amid the hail of bullets.